costa-group/forves/README.md

    * `bin/static_checker`: binary verifier statically linked

-The repository also contains the Coq source code and the required Coq libraries to compile the EVM equivalence verifier from scratch.
+The repository also contains the Coq source code to compile the EVM equivalence verifier from scratch.
 It depends on the following components:

    * The Coq Proof Assistant, version 8.15.2
    * OCaml 4.13.1